p10rahulm/your-static-website/content/notes/note1.md

 # The note goes below.
 +++

 The minds mission is to organize oneself and to improve continually.
+One day we will achieve this mission.
+Until then we keep trying